Smarties98/MethPy/README.md

 plot ()
 ```

-The module opens a popup window asking for information:
+The module opens a pop-up window asking for information:

 ![chart1](Images/chart1.png)